mbecker20/komodo/docsite/docs/docker-compose.md

 Komodo supports 3 ways of defining the compose files:
 	1. **Write them in the UI**, and Komodo will write them to your host at deploy-time.
-	2. **Store them in a git repo**, and have Komodo clone it on the host to deploy.
-	3. **Store the files anywhere on the host**, and Komodo will just run the compose commands on the existing files.
+	2. **Store the files anywhere on the host**, and Komodo will just run the compose commands on the existing files.

-The recommended way to deploy Stacks is using compose files located in a git repo.
+	3. **Store them in a git repo**, and have Komodo clone it on the host to deploy.

 If you manage your compose files in git repos:

 - All your files, across all servers, are available locally to edit in your favorite text editor.
 - All of your changes are tracked, and can be reverted.
 - You can use the git webhooks to do other automations when you change the compose file contents.
-Redeploying will be as easy as just `git push`.
+Redeploying will be as easy as `git push`.

 :::info
 Many Komodo resources need access to git repos.
 There is an in-built token management system (managed in UI or in config file) to give resources access to credentials.